LangbaseInc/langui/README.md

 ## Authored By

-[Ahmad Bilal](https://github.com/ahmadbilaldev) – Founding Engineer at Langbase
+Originally authored by [Ahmad Bilal](https://github.com/ahmadbilaldev) – Founding Engineer at Langbase.

 For questions, integrations, and other discussions, feel free to reach out.